codeHaiku22/Arch-Linux-Installation-Guide/Arch Linux Installation Guide.md

 It seems that `reflector` was already up to date, but we went ahead and installed it again for the sake of this guide.

 ### Back up Existing Mirrorlist File
 It doesn't hurt to make a backup of a file that is going to be changed.
-Let's make backup of the "mirrorlist" file.
+Let's make a backup of the `/etc/pacman.d/mirrorlist` file.

 ```
 root@archiso ~ # cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak
 ```

 ### Run reflector Against the Mirrorlist File
-Execute the `reflector` command to optimize the "mirrorlist" file.
+Execute the `reflector` command to optimize the `/etc/pacman.d/mirrorlist` file.
 The end result will be a leaner file which contains the most optimal entries.
 Since I am in the United States, I have used "US" as the country code within the command.

 ```
 root@archiso ~ # reflector -c "US" -f 12 -l 10 -n 12 --save /etc/pacman.d/mirrorlist